GPUOpen-Drivers/llpc/docs/CodingStandards.md

 with the following changes:

 - 120 column limit (rather than 80)
+- No putting an out-of-line function/method definition onto a single line
 - `#include` blocks are merged together (removing blank lines) before sorting
 - `#include` directives are sorted in this order:
   - the `.h` file for the current `.cpp` file;